gitbls/sdm/README.md

 ## Bread crumbs

-sdm leaves a couple of files in /etc/sdm that are used to control its operation and log status.
+sdm leaves a couple of files in /etc/sdm in the IMG that are used to control its operation and log status.

 * *apt.log* contains all the apt command output (package installs) done during the SD Card creation